Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### Build

-From `yocto` directory run:
+From `yocto` directory, run:

 ```shell
 SHELL=/bin/bash kas-container build meta-dts/kas.yml
 ```

-Image build takes time, so be patient and after build's finish you should see something similar to (the exact tasks numbers may differ):
+Image build takes time, so be patient, and the build's finished, you should see something similar to (tasks number may differ):

 ```shell
 Initialising tasks: 100% |###########################################################################################| Time: 0:00:01